Sauravraut/Snakes-and-Ladders/README.md

 # Snakes-and-Ladders

-Snakes and Ladders with HTML, Js, CSS using 2D canvas.js api to draw
+Snakes and Ladders with HTML, JS, CSS using 2D canvas.js api to draw

 # TO-DO